neoforge-dev/starter/memory-bank/active-context.md

    - Fix failures one at a time before moving to the next issue
    - Update tests to match component behavior when appropriate
    - Focus on event handling and component lifecycle tests
+   - Consider adding timeout mechanisms for tests that might hang

 3. **Performance Optimization**:
    - Monitoring bundle size during development